On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: The Case of Nearly Flat FRW Universes

 as long as

 Given that $\eta\ll1$ in marginally open FRW universes, there is an extensive range of wavelengths that satisfy both $n\eta\ll1$ and $(\sqrt{|n^2-2|}\,)\eta\ll1$ at the same time.
 These include all the modes with $n^2<2$ as well as many having $n^2>2$.
-For example, a magnetic mode with $n^2=10^2$ lies outside the Hubble radius (i.e.~has $n\eta\ll1$) and also satisfies condition (\ref{smcon}), as long as $\eta\ll1/10$.
+For example, a magnetic mode with $n^2=10^2$ lies outside the Hubble radius (i.e.,~has $n\eta\ll1$) and also satisfies condition (\ref{smcon}), as long as $\eta\ll1/10$.
 In that case, the associated $B$-field evolves according to solution (\ref{-1lscBn}).

-We have therefore arrived to an evolution law identical to that of the flat FRW case (compare Eq.~(\ref{-1lscBn}) to solution (\ref{lsBn}) in \S~\ref{ssL-SSMA}).
+We have therefore arrived to an evolution law identical to that of the flat FRW case (compare Equation~(\ref{-1lscBn}) to solution (\ref{lsBn}) in Section~\ref{ssL-SSMA}).
 Moreover, evaluating the integration constants of (\ref{-1lscBn}) and dropping the mode-index ($n$) for simplicity, we obtain